 What is ‘Extended Validation’?‘

-An Extended Validation (EV) SSL certificate created by an industry consortium called the CA/Browser forum.
+An Extended Validation (EV) SSL/TLS certificate created by an industry consortium called the CA/Browser forum.
 This new category of certificate was conceived in response to the growing threat of phishing attacks with a goal of increasing consumer confidence in online transactions.
 EV certificates will be issued to websites only after rigorous validation of their identity.
 Web browsers will reflect this higher level of identity assurance with prominent and distinct trust indicators, such as the green address bar in Internet Explorer and Mozilla Firefox, and advanced green indicators in the latest versions of Opera and Google Chrome.

 What is the CA/Browser Forum?

 The CA/Browser Forum is a group of Certification Authority service providers, web browser manufacturers, and other industry participants that came together to look at ways to reduce the threat of phishing.
 Entrust formerly chaired this group and strongly supports its work.
 More information can be found at the CA/Browser Forum website.

 Which browsers support Entrust EV Multi-Domain SSL/TLS Certificates?